jettro/semi-website/_documentation/weaviate/current/query-data/filters.md

 Supported by the `Get{}` function.

-You can use an group filter to combine similar concepts (aka _entity merging_).
+You can use a group filter to combine similar concepts (aka _entity merging_).

 The `group{}` filter is structured as follows for the `Get{}` function: